MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ###  Locate user accounts and instances of SQL Server

- Use the following procedures to locate the user accounts and instances of SQL Server that are used by the data warehouse management server.
+ Use the following procedures to locate the user accounts and instances of SQL Server that are used by the data warehouse management server:

 # [Identify the SQL Server database and instance names used by the data warehouse management server](#tab/SQLServerDB)